 Fall is cranberry harvest season and if cranberry sauce doesn't do it for you, this recipe gives you something to toast with throughout the holiday season.
-Here's a sweet and colorful fresh cranberry cocktail that's perfect for fall and winter.
-Surprise your guests with this mixed drink made from the bitter fresh cranberry, but sweetened with the addition of brown sugar and ginger ale.
+It's made from fresh cranberries, vodka (or bourbon), and garnished with mint.

 Besides a well-stocked bar, you'll want a few tools on hand to make the best garnishes for this and other cocktails, including: